 One of the best parts of working at Google was the ability to learn from a bunch of different teams.
 I made an effort to dive deep into all parts of Google’s business: cloud infrastructure, browsers, operating systems, security, core search, and of course, autonomous vehicles at Waymo.
 When an opportunity at Amplify came up, I was excited to make it my job to have a point of view on a broad base of technical domains.

 I now invest in infrastructure, developer tool, and security startups.
 I get many of my investment ideas from reading Hacker News, finding patterns in what’s trending on GitHub, and of course, just talking to developers.

 I think about two things often when I’m working with founders: empathy and hustle.
 Founding a company is one of the hardest and, at times, loneliest jobs in the world.
 These things weighed heavily on me when I thought of starting something on my own.
 For those who do choose to be a CEO, I believe the only antidote to these ups and downs is a supportive group of people around you.

 Hustle is also really important to me, and I always strive to hustle for the companies that I work with, whether that’s identifying candidates, recommending customers, or advising on any aspect of company building (even the small stuff, like finding office space or a bank to work with).
 I think hustle is one of the most important traits in people.

-I live in the Bay Area with my boyfriend, and we enjoy skiing and drinking wine.
+I live in the Bay Area with my husband, and we enjoy skiing and drinking wine.
 I’m an avid hip-hop music fan, and I think the 90’s were the golden era for hip-hop.
 I’m also keen to talk about traveling off the beaten path (I’ve gone to 40+ countries to date), ponder the meaning of life, or learn something new from you!